dajat/domain-control/README.md

 <img src="https://imgur.com/ZKVMzhZ.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Next, you can virtually login to the Windows 10 machine by selecting the public IP address and signing into Remote Desktop.
+Next, you can virtually login to the Windows 10 machine by selecting the public IP address and signing into Remote Desktop Connection.
 To find remote desktop, click on the start window and type in remote desktop.
 Go to Microsoft Azure --> Click on Virtual Machine --> Click on VM with Windows 10 --> Copy the Public IP address under the Overview tab.
 </p>
 <br />
 <h2>Download and Install Wireshark and Open Command Prompt</h2>